Cuauhtlatoatzin/indigenous-peoples-history/README.md

 * The exons (complete set of genetic material that codes for molecules) comprise about 1% of genetic material.
 * Many genetic tests check a maximum of 10% of the exon SNPs.
 * This means genetic tests only check a maximum of 0.1% of genetic material.
-* Additionally, their is heiritable epigenetic coding.
+* Additionally, there is heiritable epigenetic coding.
 Most tests and research papers ignore this.
+Also, we don't fully understand how this happens since the epigenetic coding is wiped and reprogrammed through an as of yet undiscovered process.
 * The complete genetic sequence of any human being has not been sequenced.
 See the article: [Psst, the human genome was never completely sequenced.
 Some scientists say it should be](https://www.statnews.com/2017/06/20/human-genome-not-fully-sequenced/).
+* Additionally, only populations which are sedentary and not traveling and continually mixing DNA develop distinct statistical differences.
+Those traveling together will likely receive similar mutations to SNPs through interacting with a similar environment.

 You should take a look at [Whole genome sequencing](https://en.wikipedia.org/wiki/Whole_genome_sequencing) over at Wikipedia for more info.